emilbartholdy/HTMAA-F2020/project/report.md

 * When pots are dry they device will water the appropriate dry pot.
 (Different plants / sized pots dry differently)

 Extensions to the requirements (if time allows):
-* The devices gives the plants an appropriate amount of light within some time box.
+* The device gives the plants an appropriate amount of light within some time box.
-* The controls the moisture in the air for the plants.
+* The controls the moisture in the air.

 # Description - Your device
 How does your device work?
 Describe in as much detail as you can fit into the report.
 It should contain three subsections: Mechanics, Electronics and Software/Firmware.
 Describe also what alternatives you analyzed for the different parts of your device.
 Why did you select the alternative that you finally used?

 An overview of the entire device can be seen in the sketch below: